remixed123/startproject_cc3200_ti-rtos/README.md

 Once connected to the network, you can now toggle LEDs by sending UDP packets to the CC3200 LaunchPad on port 4000

-Control LEDs by Sending UDP Packet
+Control LED by Sending UDP Packet
 --------------------------------

 The following HEX data sent on UDP port 4000 will control the specific LED.